otaviojava/jcassandra-book/04-cql.md

 (1 rows)
 ```

 > If a query is rejected by Cassandra asking for the filter, resist the use of `ALLOW FILTERING`.
-Check your modeling, your data and volumetry and check what you really want to do.
+Check your modeling, your data, and volumetry, and check what you want to do.
 > A second option is the use of secondary indexes, which will be discussed below.

 ### Static types

 Some columns can be considered static within the column family.
 A static column shares the same value for all rows that have the same partition key value.
-For example, in the author column family scenario (with name and book), imagine that there is now a desire to add the field for country of residence.
-Once the author changes countries, it is important that all references are updated as well, thus creating the country field, `country`, as static, shown below:
+For example, in the author column family scenario (with name and book), imagine that there is now a desire to add the field for “country of residence”.
+Once the author changes countries, all references must be updated as well, thus creating the country field, `country`, as static, shown below:

 Creating the `author` structure now with the static country field: